 It’s Tuesday morning at Barclay Elementary/Middle School, a neighborhood school in Charles Village.
 Third graders are huddled around bowls of bran cereal, magnets in hand.
 Their job: to determine whether or not the cereal is magnetic.

 Hands-on-science is part of the ‘every day’ experience at Barclay School.
-Coming to the end of their first year of a 10 year innovative partnership with Johns Hopkins Whiting School of Engineering, the school aims to become a leader in science, technology, engineering, and math (S.T.E.M) education, integrating it across the curriculum.
+Under the leadership of principal Armanda Carr, the school is coming to the end of their first year of a 10 year innovative partnership with Johns Hopkins Whiting School of Engineering.
+Their goal?
+Become a leader in science, technology, engineering, and math (S.T.E.M) education and integrate it across the curriculum.
 (That’s right — science in reading and art, too!)

 So what does learning look like at Barclay?
 Students build robots with Lego Mindstorms, engage in activities through JHU’s Aquaponics and Food Laboratory, design cityscapes with 3D printers, create their own species, and code after school.
 Middle school students are engaged in stream studies at Patapsco State Park or in physics explorations at Roundtop Mountain Resort.
 All students in grades 3-8 visit JHU’s campus labs as part of their subject matter studies.
 School visits generally are not permitted at JHU’s labs because of safety precautions — so kids at Barclay get unique access because of the school’s partnership.